Kesetebirhan Admasu: Key achievements

-Minister Kesete is a globally recognized leader in the fight against neglected tropical diseases.
+Kesete is a globally recognized leader in the fight against neglected tropical diseases.
 He was the architect of the Addis Ababa commitment on NTDs, which has been endorsed by more than 26 countries.
 Under his leadership, Ethiopia has developed a national roadmap to end the scourge of NTDs by 2020.
 He is particularly known for the Ministerial Initiative he has launched to reduce the surgical backlog of patients with trachoma.
 The overarching aim of his initiative is to end blinding trachoma in Ethiopia by 2020.
 Through this ministerial initiative, in less than two years nearly 300,000 patients have already undergone TT surgery and averted avoidable blindness.

 Under the leadership of Admasu, Ethiopia made huge strides in improving availability of safe blood.
 In 2012, the amount of blood collected was about 50, 000 units, in which only 27% were collected from voluntary donors and the rest from family replacements.
 This has increased to nearly 140,000 units and 97% of the blood is collected from voluntary donors.
 The establishment of the National Blood Bank and Transfusion Services by council of Ministers regulation in 2013 provided the platform for the transition of the blood transfusion service from Ethiopian Red Cross Society to the Ministry of Health.
 Minister Kesete's close follow up is credited for smooth transition and big improvement in voluntary blood collection.

-Dr Kesete realized his vision of establishing an international institute for primary healthcare in Ethiopia which is closely linked to the famous health extension program.
+Kesete realized his vision of establishing an international institute for primary healthcare in Ethiopia which is closely linked to the famous health extension program.
 The institute was officially launched in January 2016 and has the mission of providing training in primary healthcare, grounded in exposure to fieldwork, and dedicated to expanding and strengthening of PHC programs at scale throughout Africa and beyond.
 The international institute will collaborate with the Johns Hopkins University Bloomberg School of Public Health and is based within the Ethiopian Public Health Institute in Addis Ababa.
 The International Institute for PHC will assist other countries in the design and implementation of PHC programs at scale, aiming to accelerate the improvement of the health of populations in sub-Saharan Africa and beyond.